sherrardTr4129/RoveME/README.md

 RoveME
 ======

-A large scale, autonomous street navigation robot project.
-Involving ROS, Haar training, stereoscopic and standard computer Vision.
+A large scale, autonomous robot powered by ROS and OpenCV.